zowe/zowe-cli/docs/How_config_files_are_merged.md

 When configuration files (either team or user) exist at both the global level and in a project directory, a profile from a project config completely replaces a profile of the same name from the global config.
 All profiles that exist in one config file but **NOT** in the other config file are included in the resulting configuration that is used by a CLI command.

-Potentially, four configuration file can be in used at once:
+Potentially, four configuration files can be in use at once:

 - A global team configuration file
 - A global user configuration file